Aira-salsa-k/tugas_rpl_produksi/README.md

-# 🍰 RPL Production App
+# 🍰 RPL Production & DISTRIBUTION App

 A simple and efficient web application built with **React + Vite**, designed to support production workflow management.
 This project provides a clean and minimal setup using Vite’s fast development server and React’s component-based architecture.